LinfanS/court-transcripts-pipeline/pipeline/README.md

     cd ..
     cd terraform/live_pipeline_tf
     ```
-    Then individually run the following commands:
+    Then individually run the following commands

+    NOTE - these will require environment variables - see the README.md in the `/terraform` for more details:
     ```sh
     terraform init
     terraform plan #if you want to double-check what resources are being created